We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 • Seek mutual connections.
 Lukasz Zelezny, SEO Consultant from SEO Consultant London, recommends sending invitations to people who have already connected with someone you know.
 For example, if you're trying to connect with a decision-maker at a large company, search for someone in your network who also works there.
 Chances are good that they'll have a first-degree connection with the person you're trying to reach.

-• Choose connecting with users that have something in common with you.
+• Choose the users you have something in common with.
 E.g. from the same industry, region, alumni of the same NGOs, schools, colleges, universities, or companies as you.

 • Use groups and influencers' comments to get to know new relevant prospects.